 - Develop press materials, videos and compact discs.

-Communicating for Results (The state of Maharashtra, India provides the example of a documentary film.)
-Especially in countries with low literacy rates, consider posters or radio and television spots to cover a broad spectrum of the public.
+Especially in countries with low literacy rates, consider posters or radio and television spots to reach a broad spectrum of the public.

 - A press kit should be prepared so that it may be distributed before the report launch (as an advertisement for the launch) and also during the launch.
 It should present the key messages, data and statistics.
-It might include some or all of the following: a one-page press release (include the uniform resource locator for the website for the report and contact information for the media focal point or media spokesperson), a summary of the report’s main findings and their relevance to the current development situation in the country or region, several press briefs targeting different audiences or detailing different policy messages, a one- to three-page presentation of major graphic or other visual material (maps, charts, and so on), a list of frequently asked questions and the answers, fact sheets profiling data and findings, a compact data disc, the report, an executive summary, and general information about UNDP.
+It might include some or all of the following: a one-page press release (include the website for the report and contact information for the media focal point or media spokesperson), a summary of the report’s main findings and their relevance to the current development situation in the country or region, several press briefs targeting different audiences or detailing different policy messages, a one to three page presentation of major graphic or other visual material (maps, charts, and so on), a list of frequently asked questions and the answers, fact sheets profiling data and findings, a compact data disc, the report, an executive summary, and general information about UNDP.

 - Provide training in public relations and media readiness to the media focal point, if one has been appointed, or to other appropriate spokespeople selected for their media skills to spearhead media contacts and engage with media outlets on substantive development issues.

 This should include training in crafting and delivering a message and individual coaching.
 Even a half-day session can be extremely valuable, especially one that includes the videotaping of a mock interview with the spokesperson and feedback on the result from a media expert.

-- Undertake analysis to identify the policy makers and other stakeholders and members of the target audience who may be engaged to exert significant influence for the sake of policy change.
+- Undertake analysis to identify the policy makers and other stakeholders and members of the target audience who can bring about policy change.